schatekar/js-to-ts/README.md

     "build": "node_modules/.bin/webpack --config webpack.config.js"
 },
 ```
 Note that I have padded a `--config` flag which is not really needed because webpack looks for a file named `webpack.config.js` by default.
-But if you prefer to name your webpack config file differently then make sure you pass the `--config` flag
+But if you prefer to name your webpack config file differently then make sure you pass the `--config` flag.

+The source code at the end of this section is in [add-webpack](https://github.com/schatekar/js-to-ts/tree/add-webpack) branch.

-# Add Type declaration files
+# 2. Add Type declaration files

 We need to find the first module that we can safely convert to Typescript.
 This is usually the entry module of our project.
 In our example, that would be `index.js`.
 To use the full power of Typescript in our converted module, we need to have type declaration files for other modules that this module is dependent on.
 There are two concepts around type declaration files that we need to understand.
 I am assuming that you know what type declaration files are, if not, I would recommend reading the [official guidance on this topic](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html)